Arrested on heating: controlling the motility of active droplets by temperature: Digital image processing and data analysis

 \section{Digital image processing and data analysis}

-We extracted droplet coordinates from bright field microscopy using a sequence of background correction, binarization, blob detection by contour analysis, and minimum enclosing circle fits, and determined trajectories via a nearest-neighbour algorithm using in-house Python scripts building on numpy and opencv.
+We extracted droplet coordinates from bright field microscopy using a sequence of background correction, binarization, blob detection by contour analysis, and minimum enclosing circle fits, and determined trajectories via a nearest-neighbor algorithm using in-house Python scripts building on numpy and opencv.
 For the strongly overexposed fluorescence data the droplet centroid was calculated via a distance transform algorithm on the fluorescence intensity.
-The polar intensity map in Fig. 3(b) was derived by taking the intensity in an annular region around the droplet at a distance of 1.2 droplet radii from the centroid~\cite{hokmabad2021_emergence,hokmabad2022_chemotactic,ramesh2022_interfacial}, as sketched in supporting figure~\ref{fig:SIkymo}.
+The polar intensity map in Fig. 3(b) was derived by taking the intensity in an annular region around the droplet at a distance of 1.2 droplet radii from the centroid~\cite{hokmabad2021_emergence,hokmabad2022_chemotactic,ramesh2023_interfacial}, as sketched in supporting figure~\ref{SIfig:kymo}.

 Using the time-dependent droplet trajectory and temperature data, we estimated transition temperatures between dynamic states.
-The error bars for temperature in the regime map (\figref{fig:traj}f) represent the maximum variation within three different runs.
+The error bars for temperature in the regime map (Fig. 2f) represent the maximum variation within three different runs on samples containing on the order of 5--10 droplets each.
+It should be noted that there is some uncertainty associated with estimating $T_\text{straight}$ and $T_\text{stop}$ from low magnification droplet trajectory data.
+As seen in high magnification data in Movie S5, a droplet could appear to be stationary even though it shows internal activity through the motion of tracer particles.
+Moreover, the transition between a smooth reorientation and straight motion is somewhat gradual.

 We performed PIV analyses using the Matlab PIVlab module \cite{thielicke2014_pivlab} with a multi-pass interrogation window of 64 x 64 pixel and 32 x 32 pixel with 50\% overlap.
 The spatial resolution of the PIV output was \SI{4.3}{\um/px}.